-GM Larry Kaufman's The Evaluation of Material Imbalances in Chess This award-winning article first appeared in March 1999 Chess Life
+GM Larry Kaufman's The Evaluation of Material Imbalances This award-winning article first appeared in March 1999 Chess Life

 GM Larry Kaufman's All About Doubled Pawns This article first appeared in May 2005 Chess Life